gtrabanco/valetudo-conga-install/README.md

   - [Install ssh public key manually](#install-ssh-public-key-manually)
   - [Install valetudo manually](#install-valetudo-manually)

+## WARRANTY
+Disclaimer of Software Warranty.
+LICENSES THE LICENSED SOFTWARE "AS IS," AND MAKES NO EXPRESS OR IMPLIED WARRANTY OF ANY KIND.
+SPECIFICALLY DISCLAIMS ALL INDIRECT OR IMPLIED WARRANTIES TO THE FULL EXTENT ALLOWED BY APPLICABLE LAW, INCLUDING WITHOUT LIMITATION ALL IMPLIED WARRANTIES OF, NON-INFRINGEMENT, MERCHANTABILITY, TITLE OR FITNESS FOR ANY PARTICULAR PURPOSE.
+NO ORAL OR WRITTEN INFORMATION OR ADVICE GIVEN BY ANY PERSON IN ANY ISSUE OR BY THE DOC OF THIS REPOSITORY, ITS MANTAINERS OR COLLABORATORS OF ANY KIND SHALL CREATE A WARRANTY.
 ## Introduction

 These scripts are intended to make easier the instalation of Valetudo in Congas.